Paulj1989/bulgarian-constitutional-court-decisions/README.md

 ## Contact

-If you have any questions or comments, feel free to contact me (@paulj1989) by [email](mailto:paul@paulrjohnson.net), on [Twitter](https://twitter.com/paul_johnson89), or in the [repository discussions](https://github.com/Paulj1989/bulgarian-constitutional-court-decisions/discussions).
+If you have any questions or comments, feel free to contact [me](https://github.com/paulj1989) by [email](mailto:paul@paulrjohnson.net), on [Twitter](https://twitter.com/paul_johnson89), or in the [repository discussions](https://github.com/Paulj1989/bulgarian-constitutional-court-decisions/discussions).